LordofNotCommitting/MoreRampUp/README.md

 Changelog:

+v1.02:

+I had better idea.
+Just set Fire Rate = Duration of Ramp Up.
+Such option is also added.

 v1.01:

 Ok, so duration is sometimes too long and fire rate too high to sustain.
 Added limitation for both in MCM Menu.